celuma/celuma-backend/API_ENDPOINTS.md

 - This endpoint sets `is_active` to `false` rather than deleting the user
 - Users cannot deactivate themselves
 - Deactivated users cannot log in but their data is preserved
+- **Safety:** Cannot deactivate the last active administrator of the tenant

 ### POST /api/v1/users/{user_id}/toggle-active
 **Toggle user active status (Admin only)**